-For undergraduates, Direct Unsubsidized Loans also have an interest rate of 5.05%, dropping to 4.53% for new borrowers on July 1, 2019.
+For undergraduates, Direct Unsubsidized Loans also have an interest rate of 4.99% for loans taken out between July 1, 2022, and July 1, 2023.

-But for people getting a graduate or professional degree, Direct Unsubsidized Loans have an interest rate of 6.6%, which is set to drop to 6.08% on July 1, 2019, for new loans.
+But for people getting a graduate or professional degree, Direct Unsubsidized Loans have an interest rate of 6.54% for loans taken out between July 1, 2022, and July 1, 2023.

 As with the other federal loans, the Direct PLUS Loan has a six-month grace period.
-But its interest rate of 7.6% is the highest among federal student loans, although Direct PLUS Loans issued after July 1, 2019, will have an interest rate of 7.08%.
+Direct PLUS Loans issued between July 1, 2022, and July 1, 2023, will have an interest rate of 7.54%.